 We live in an exciting time to be learning about the Solar System.

-There are dozens of current missions, orbiting Mercury, Venus, Mars, Saturn, and a couple of asteroids and comets, with many more due to be launched in the next few years.
+There have been dozens of missions in the recent past (though we've recently lost some of the best ones), orbiting Mercury, Venus, Mars, Saturn, and a couple of asteroids and comets, with many more due to be launched in the next few years.